jsk336/docs/docs/api/antha/anthalib/wtype/wtype.md

 }
 ```

-implemented if this is a separate, independent thing which can be moved
+The Entity interface declares that this object is an independently movable thing

 #### type Environment